 Dracaena reflexa var. angustifolia

 Dracaena reflexa Lam. is the correct and accepted scientific name of this species.
-It was named and described by Jean-Baptiste Pierre Antoine de Monet de Lamarck in Encyclopedie Methodique in 1786.
+It was named and described as such by Jean-Baptiste Pierre Antoine de Monet de Lamarck in Encyclopedie Methodique in 1786.
 The synonym, Dracaena marginata, was also named by Mr. Lamarck…

 Plants of the World Online by Kew lists the scientific name of the genus as Dracaena Vand. ex L..
 The Link to the International Plant Names Index (IPNI) says Dracaena Vand.
 Tropicos list the genus as Dracaena L. Actually, Domingo Vandelli named the genus Draco.
-Carl von Linnaeus renamed the genus Dracaena and described it as such in Mantissa Plantarum in 1767.
-The Biodiversity Heritage Library explains Mantissa Plantarum was originally published as an appendix to volume 2 of the 12 edition of Systema Naturae 1767.
+Carl von Linnaeus renamed the genus Dracaena and described it as such in Mantissa Plantarum in 1767 using Vandelli’s description.
+The Biodiversity Heritage Library explains Mantissa Plantarum was originally published as an appendix to volume 2 of the 12th edition of Systema Naturae in 1767.
 The second Mantissa Plantarum was published separately in 1771.

-Let’s begin with the photo above.
+Let’s begin with the first two photos above.
 Suzanne, the lady I worked for in Mississippi who passed away (which is a completely different story) bought several plants from Lowe’s in 2009 before she passed.
 Two of those plants were Dracaena but the label did not indicate what species.
-I feel like going to Lowe’s right now to see if they have any of these plants to check the label.

 Then in 2012, I bought two other plants that were labeled Dracaena marginata ‘Marginata’ and Dracaena marginata ‘bi-color’.
 I know that’s what they said because that is the way the photos are labeled that I uploaded in 2012.
 When I did my initial research, I thought they should have been a ‘bi-color’ and ‘tri-color’.
 It has been several years, so I cannot even pretend to know where I came up with that assumption, but undoubtedly it was something online.
 But, for the record, the one labeled ‘Marginata’ has bi-color leaves and many websites call it by several names.
 The one labeled ‘bi-color’ actually has tri-colored leaves and it is online as ’tri-color’.